 Get this: a cup of raw red bell betters has more vitamin C than three oranges, which is good news for your swimmers.
 Dip slices of the veggie into an Eat This-approved hummus, add the veggie to sandwiches and salads or throw some lean meat in a corn tortilla with salsa, black beans, red pepper, and onion for a Chipotle-inspired dinner.

-The sweet fruit packs nearly seven day’s worth of sperm-protecting vitamin C into a mere one cup serving.
+The sweet fruit packs nearly seven day's worth of sperm-protecting vitamin C into a mere one cup serving.
 It also has a higher concentration of lycopene (a cancer-fighting antioxidant) than any other fruit or vegetable.
 Never eaten one before?
 You might be surprised to find the fruit overflowing with seeds.
-Don’t bother trying to eat around them—they’re edible, so just dig in!
-For even more foods that can ward off the big C and other diseases, too, don’t miss these The 57 Healthiest Foods on the Planet.
+Don't bother trying to eat around them—they're edible, so just dig in!
+For even more foods that can ward off the big C and other diseases, too, don't miss these healthiest foods on the planet.

 Because They're Rich in Vitamin E

 Sunflower seeds are a potent source of both vitamin E and folate, making them on the most sperm-friendly seeds on the planet.
 (Not that you were on the hunt for such a thing.)
 Toss some seeds into a homemade trail mix or salad, or stir some sunflower seed butter into your morning oatmeal.
-For even more ways to dress up your morning cereal, don’t miss these 50 Best Overnight Oats Recipes.
+For even more ways to dress up your morning cereal, don't miss these best overnight oats recipes.

-If you typically toss the green leaves that are attached to bulbous shaped beets, you’re missing out on some serious nutrition.
-Sautée some up with some chopped onion, sun-dried tomatoes, minced garlic, salt, and pepper to get a solid hit of the day’s recommended intake of vitamin E. For even more creative ways to cook with the superfood, check out these 13 Ways to Cook With Beet Greens & Beet Root.
+If you typically toss the green leaves that are attached to bulbous shaped beets, you're missing out on some serious nutrition.
+Sautée some up with some chopped onion, sun-dried tomatoes, minced garlic, salt, and pepper to get a solid hit of the day's recommended intake of vitamin E. For even more creative ways to cook with the superfood, check out these ways to use beet greens.